 Table E.1.1-1.
-Ground Disturbance Summary - 500 kV Underground Transmission Line
+Ground Disturbance Summary - 500 kVUnderground Transmission Line

 Grading Underground Infrastructure

 Cut/Excavation (CY) 70,000 43,000

-Fill (CY) 69,000 10,000

-Net Cut/Excavation (CY) 1,000 33,000

 A typical layout of the 500 kV concrete encased duct bank system is assumed to be 3 trenches of 4 conduits each in a 2 x 2 configuration with 20 feet of separation between trenches.
 The trenches would be approximately centered within the approximately 80-foot-wide construction impact area.
 Vault layout areas will require larger permanent impact area while the temporary impact area (for construction and repair/maintenance) is estimated.
+SCFF technology would require additional vaults for pumping and storage equipment for the insulating agent.
+Additional duct bank conduits and a path to the SDG&E SCADA system would also be required to monitor the high/low pressure fluid levels and cable temperature.
 Permanent impact area will be the access road approximately 14 feet wide along the entire length of the route and the area around the vault manholes.
 Vegetation on the access roads and around the vault manholes would be cleared annually in order to maintain clear access.

-Basic maintenance of the transition stations would occur on annual basis, lasting approximately two days each.
+Basic maintenance of the transition stations would occur on annual a monthly basis, lasting approximately two days each.
 Operation of the hydraulic systems for pressurization of the cooling fluids within the cable will require more frequent monitoring and maintenance.
-Leaking of the cooling fluids is an possibility with the SCCF technology, but the XLPE cable is solid so no fluids could leak.
+Leaking of the cooling fluids is a possibility with the SCCF technology, but the XLPE cable is solid so no fluids could leak.
+However, SDG&E states that XLPE systems may require an air conditioning system to cool the forced air, which would have the potential for refrigerant leaks, and the system fans would increase operational noise.